 These are, of course, enormous questions that will require more than one fleeting month of exploration.
 To get started, I’ve collected sources from SAGE Research Methods into a Reading List.
 These sources include a wide range of books, chapters, articles, and case studies about race, racism, and research methods for studying them.

-During the SAGE Research Methods Open House you can access and download them.
-You can also share the list with colleagues and students or save the list into your own account.
+You can share the list with colleagues and students or save the list into your own account.
 You can create your own list(s) on topics more precisely aligned to your own interests.
 (If you make your list public, please share the link in the comment area so I can learn from you!)